Feature guide

 Yes.
 Go to Privacy Settings and click “Download my data” for a JSON export of everything we have on file.

-I\u2019m an Org \u2014 how does the 60-day review work?
+I’m an Org.
+How does the 60-day review work?

 When you sign up, your subscription starts immediately but we reserve 60 days to verify your business is operating in good faith at the addresses you listed.
 We may email you requesting proof (utility bill, business or trade license, Google Business Profile verification, or your country’s equivalent).
 Respond and you’ll pass review; failure to respond or disqualifying info results in suspension with 30 days to appeal.
-Details in the Org Subscription Agreement, \u00a73.
+Details in the Org Subscription Agreement, Section 3.

 Mobile Apps